-There are many types of home air filters from which you can choose.
+There are many types of home air filters you can choose from.
 Allergy prevention is a big objective for many families to stay healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are considered the leading filtration product by BW/Cook Service Experts Heating & Air Conditioning, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can get rid of up to 98% of pollutants in your family’s air.
-These are the types of filters usually used in hospitals to kill germs and keep everyone healthy, but BW/Cook Service Experts Heating & Air Conditioning provides them for home air filters.
-If there are any serious respirational health ailments for anyone in the home, the experts recommend the investment of a whole-home HEPA air filtration system.
+HEPA filters are seen as the top filtration product by BW/Cook Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters can remove up to 98% of pollutants in your indoor air.
+These are the types of filters usually used in hospitals to remove germs and keep people healthy, but BW/Cook Service Experts provides them for home air filters.
+If there are any serious respirational health issues for anyone in the home, the experts suggest the installation of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These guys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters assist with alleviating allergy symptoms, they also help your heating and cooling equipment function more efficiently, ultimately lowering energy costs which could save you money on utility bills year after year.
+These filters remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters aid in reducing allergy symptoms, they also help your heating and air conditioning systems function more efficiently, ultimately cutting down on energy costs which could save you money on utility bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more common home air filters and can be found at nearly all department stores.
-While pleated home air filters may come with a lower price tag, they also have to be switched out more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at basically the same amount.
-Standard pleated air filters can eliminate up to 45% of your home’s air pollutants and the biggest factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your famiy’s air will be.
+These are your more typical home air filters and can be found at most department stores.
+While pleated home air filters may cost less, they also have to be switched out more often – every 30-90 days versus annually like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
+Standard pleated air filters can eliminate up to 45% of pollutants in your home’s air and the biggest factor is the number of pleats per foot.
+The more pleats, the better the air flow, and the cleaner the air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most simple type of filters.
-These filters do not usually improve your family’s air quality; instead, they were designed to protect the heating and air conditioning equipment from having larger contaminants get into the system and harm the parts.
-As a result, they aren’t successful at removing indoor air pollutants, but you can purchase them for about $1 each.
+The flat, fiberglass air filters are the most basic type of home air filter.
+These filters do not generally improve your home’s air quality; instead, they were intended to protect the heating and cooling equipment from having larger contaminants get into the system and damage the pieces.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.